digital-autodidact/digital-autodidact/README.md

 ### 🙂 About Me
 <!-- I'm a Cybersecurity student based in Washington DC, with a passion for research and building ???.
 I'm a programmer, artist and storyteller.
 A renaissance man on a quest! -->

 My name’s Anthony.
-The first thing you’ll learn about me: **I’m filled an insatiable curiosity to learn!** I like to introduce myself as “the digital autodidact” because I'm someone deeply driven by curiosity.
+The first thing you’ll learn about me: **I’m filled with an insatiable curiosity to learn!** I like to introduce myself as “the digital autodidact” because I'm someone deeply driven by curiosity.
 Spend a day with me, and you'll quickly discover I'm the kind of person who strives to master technical **and** artistic disciplines.
 I make no distinction between technology and art — both are subjects that I love to immerse myself into and play with!

 ### 💼 Professional Background
 I have over 9 years of experience in IT, particularly as a network administrator.
 A good chunk of my experience is derived from on-the-job training events during a 5 year enlistment in the US Marine Corps.
 After leaving the military, I explored the world a bit, working different jobs before deciding to return to the United States to attend college.